Compare electricity prices and save up to £450.42*

 To make it easy, many customers opt for a dual fuel tariff as it’s more convenient than dealing with different energy suppliers.
 It also means you only have one point of contact if you have any issues with energy usage, billing or meters.

-Some gas and electricity suppliers will offer you a discount if you have both types with them, so a dual fuel tariff may work out cheaper.
-Keep in mind though that having separate suppliers can also be cheap, so be sure to shop around to ensure you get the best energy deal.
+Some electricity and gas suppliers will offer you a discount if you have both types with them, so a dual fuel tariff may work out cheaper.
+Keep in mind though that having separate suppliers can also be cheap, so be sure to shop around to ensure you get the best dual fuel deals.

 With a variable tariff, prices can go up or down depending on the market.
 Although variable tariffs can be cheap, the price will fluctuate.
 This can be a good thing when gas and electricity prices go down, but not so great when they rise!